apingtech/react-grpc-query/README.md

 ## Example:

-react-grpc-query uses a global stream handler so you have only one open streams per each key.
+react-grpc-query uses a global stream handler so you have only one open stream per key.

-At first create a hook for you're stream, and use useStream hook inside.
+At first, create a hook for you're stream, and use useStream hook inside.
 Three parameters should be specified.

--   the first one the `key` which is a `string`
+-   the first one is the `key` which is a `string`
--   the second one is `stream Function` which is a the callback function which should connect to your stream transport. (more on later)
+-   the second one is `stream Function` which is a callback function that should connect to your stream transport. (more on later)
 -   the third parameter is called `options`

 ### Stream Hook Example